Kim Chang-ho (climber): Death (2018)

 In 2018, Kim planned to climb Gurja Himal's untouched 3,800m-long south face in the alpine style.
 This climb was part of what he called the "Korean Way Project", an unconfined series of Himalayan climbs he embarked from 2016.
 The project aimed to climb a new route on a mountain, with no external assistance.
 Interestingly, Kim specified the following three criteria in the choice of climbing destination: the potential merit of exploration in the entire travel, the mountain's significance in the local culture, and the planned route's naturalness.
 This stylistic, innovative approach to mountaineering stems from his own mountaineering philosophy that distinctively concerns the ethics of relationship, or what he called “mountaineering of coexistence".

 The bodies of Kim's team were found scattered around the cliffs below their Gurja Himal base camp as far as 500m away.
 Many have inferred the cause of the accident to be the blast of an avalanche that occurred while everyone slept.
 The Google Earth image shows a massive serac at the edge of the upper plateau on 5,900 m to the west of Gurja Himal's summit.
 It is hypothesized that the serac broke off and swept the base camp straight down the wall.
-It is inferred that the accident occurred between the evening of October 10 and the morning of 11, based on the fact that the journal of meticulous Kim Chang-Ho ended on October 10.
+It is inferred that the accident occurred between the evening of October 10 and the morning of October 11, based on the fact that Kim Chang-Ho’s meticulous journal recorded its last entry on October 10.